Braum's: Products

 The restaurants serve ice cream, frozen yogurt, hamburgers, sandwiches, salads and breakfast items.
 Stores also include a grocery section called the "Fresh Market" featuring dairy products, baked goods, beverages, frozen entrees, meats and produce.

 Braum's is noteworthy for its level of vertical integration.
 Almost all the food products sold at Braum's are processed or manufactured directly by the company; Braum's owns its own feed mill, dairy herd, dairy processing plant, bakery, stores, and delivery trucks.
 It also owns eight farms and ranches with a total area of 40000 acre, as well as its flagship dairy farm in Tuttle, Oklahoma.
 The dairy farm has specified times during which it is open for public tours and is a popular destination for school field trips.
 Braum's describes itself as the only major ice cream maker to still milk its own cows.
 They also produce the packaging used for their dairy products.

 A2 milk

-Braum's Family Farm is home to the largest A2 milk dairy herd in the United States.
+Braum's Family Farm has the largest A2 milk dairy herd in the United States.
 A1 and A2 are genetic variants of the beta-casein milk protein.
-Most cow milk is A1.
-Non-cow milk, including that of buffalo, camels, donkeys, goats, sheep, yaks and even human mothers are mostly A2, which limits exposure to "cow milk protein allergies, including lactose intolerance".
 It took over 12 years to build the A2 herd.
-With the established A2 herd, Braum’s is now producing only A2 milk for sale in its own Braum’s stores.
+With the A2 herd, Braum’s is now producing only A2 milk for sale in its own Braum’s stores.